hcoles/pitest/README.md

 * #318 - Separate main process code from code sharing client classpath
 * #295 - Ignore abstract TestNG tests
 * #215 - Automatic selection of target classes for maven
+* #314 - Do not fail for maven modules without tests or code

 ### 1.1.11